![]() |

 After much urging from our patrons at the farmer's market, we experimented with Vanilla Cream Soda and Orange Soda during the winter of 2005.
 We received lots of feedback from family, friends, and our loyal patron on the new products.
 The end result is an expansion of product.
 We only hope we are able to meet the demand level.
 In the end, we had to pull the Orange Soda product for quality control reasons, but the Creme Soda continues to be a hit.

-amount of soda, but come in many different shapes, heights, and
+about the same amount of soda, but come in many different shapes,

 our new facility in order to allow us to sell our products in more